snesrev/zelda3/README.md

 Run `python compile_resources.py` to produce .h files that gets included by the C++ code.

 ### Windows

+- Clone SDL2 repo from https://wiki.libsdl.org/SourceCode
+- Place the SDL folder on the same level as zelda3
-Build the .sln file with Visual Studio
+- Build the .sln file with Visual Studio 2022

 ### Linux
 `apt install libsdl2-dev`